phenaproxima/starshot-prototype/README.md

 ...and, of course, [Drush](https://www.drush.org).

 ## What this gets you
-* Useful content types, already set up for translation, meta tags, pretty URLs, moderation, and scheduling.
+* Useful content types, already set up for translation, meta tags, pretty URLs, moderation, previewing, and scheduling.
 * A standard set of media types, with some enhancements (setting an image's focal point, for example, or better linking to uploaded documents).
 * An amazingly full-featured platform for building web forms with anti-spam protection.
 * A much nicer administrative experience than you'd get with plain Drupal, based on the Gin theme, plus the Navigation and Coffee modules.